azaghal/factorio-inventory-templates/README.md

 -   [assets/backpack.svg](https://game-icons.net/1x1/delapouite/delivery-drone.html), by Delapouite, under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/), used in creation of modpack thumbnail.
 -   [build.sh (factorio_development.sh)](https://code.majic.rs/majic-scripts/), by Branko Majic, under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
+-   `graphics/icons/clear-filters-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
 -   `graphics/icons/export-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
 -   `graphics/icons/import-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).